Back/How I AI

 Using NotebookLM as an AI Judge for Product Demos

 Beyond her day job, Marily runs the AI Product Management Bootcamp, which culminates in a demo day where students pitch their products to VCs and judges.
-To add a unique and impartial voice to the judging panel, she turned to another powerful AI tool.
+To add a unique and impartial voice to the judging panel, she turned to another neat AI tool.

 Tool of Choice: NotebookLM, a research and writing assistant from Google.